-Select Make Source Untagged if you do not plan on using VLAN tagging.
+Select Make Source Untagged if you are not using VLAN tagging.

 Advanced Configuration Options

-Optionally, you can limit your data transfer rate to below your port capacity.
+Optionally, you can limit the transfer rate for incoming data to below your port capacity.

-If you are using a long-haul dedicated connection and selected a lower capacity for outgoing data, your rate limit cannot exceed that lower capacity.
+If you are using a long-haul dedicated connection and selected a limited capacity, your rate limit cannot exceed that lower capacity.
 For example, if you chose 5 Gbps under Select Pricing Plan, you cannot set a rate limit of 6000 Mbps.

 You can later edit the virtual circuit to add or change the rate limits.